leonlinsx/minimal-mistakes/_posts/2020-03-18-peter-bernstein.md

 Survival is the only road to riches in investing.
 Consequences are more important than probabilities.

-**Peter Bernstein interview with Jason Zweig**
+**Peter Bernstein interview by Jason Zweig**

 Peter Bernstein was a famous author and asset manager who died in 2009.
 He's best known for "Against The Gods: The Remarkable Story of Risk", a book on the history of risk which has sold >500k copies.

 [Jason Zweig, the famous finance journalist,](https://jasonzweig.com/ "Jason") interviewed him a long time ago back in 2004.
 As with most good interviews, some of the advice is timeless, and perhaps even more applicable in this time of crisis.
 Highlights below \[1\]:

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>